shidouri/GDTDupePurgerPy/README.md

 The latest version of GDTDupePurger for Python.
 A one-file script that takes duplicate asset errors from Black Ops 3 Mod Tools' linker output and attempt to resolve them.

-### This version of GDTDupePurger is the currently supported version of GDTDupePurger.
-For those using the old version, it's recommended you update to this version as soon as possible.
+### This version of GDTDupePurger is the currently supported version of GDTDupePurger, and accounts for MidgetBlasters T7 Asset Pack.
+### For those using the old version, it's recommended you update to this version as soon as possible.

 How to use: